-There is no question but that "matter" as the word is generically understood means more than "materiality."
-It is not merely the stuff out of which is woven or fashioned the spirit's form and tabernacle, but it bears a relation, both subtle and occult, to the spirit in the law and purpose of its life and expression.
-Were it an entity, as some sophists seem to believe, it would at once usurp the sphere and office of spirit, and in it would be found the intelligence that moves and governs the world; on the contrary, it is not the entity, but the form or mode of the entity's being, and as such it is forever subject to the law and limitations of the entity.
-The so-called elements of matter which are regarded as unchanging and unchangeable, are fixed in their chemical actions and affinities by the same law that manifests spirit, and while matter is limited, spirit, by virtue of the unchanging law, is only relatively limited.
-There are various degrees of limitation, in the order of expression; the word limitation is not to be given a literal but a spiritual interpretation, and matter in the light of limitation must ever be be referred to spirit.
-Elements have a spiritual as well as a material sphere of expression and signification, and as the one is related to the other in the integrity of being, so the law of the one is the law of the other.
+There is no question but that "matter" as the word is broadly understood means more than "materiality."
+It is not merely the stuff out of which is woven or fashioned the spirit's form and tabernacle, but it bears a relation, both subtile and occult, to the spirit in etherial form and the law and purpose of its life and expression.
+It is the form or physical mode of the spirit's being, and as such it is forever subject to it.
+The so-called elements of matter which are regarded as unchanging and unchangeable, are fixed only in their chemical actions and affinities.
+While the matter is limited, spirit, by virtue of the unchanging law is absolute.
+There are various forms of limitation; the word limitation is not to be given a literal but a spiritual interpretation, and matter in the forms of limitation must ever be referred to spirit.
+Elements have a spiritual as well as a material sphere of expression and as the one is related to the other in the integrity of being, so the law of the one is the law of the other.